abdelilah/cdktf-aws-ecs-app/README.md

 # AWS ECS App

-This architecture provides an easy way to deploy scalable apps using AWS Elastic Container Service.
+A scalable architecture to deploy containerized apps into AWS Elastic Container Service using CDKTF.

 ## Highlights